dani-f/SR2_News_Mining/analysis.md

 ![](analysis_files/figure-gfm/wordcloud-1.png)<!-- -->

 We see, Corona clearly dominated the news and also EU related topics were discussed.
-Since SR2 is a regional broadcasting station, we also observe the keyword Saarland.
-If we sum up all US related keywords that show up (Biden, Trump, USA, US) we notice it is another dominant topic.
+Since SR2 is a regional broadcasting station, it’s no surprise that we also observe the keyword Saarland.
+If we sum up all US related keywords that show up (Biden, Trump, USA, US) we notice it is another very dominant topic.

 ``` r
 # Frecuency US related words